Wolkabout/WolkConnect-Node-RED/README.md

 * Node-RED ^0.19.5

 NodeJs and npm can be installed either by installing [binaries](https://nodejs.org/en/download/) or you can install using a [system's package manager](https://nodejs.org/en/download/package-manager/).<br>
-You can see the instructions for installing NodeRed [here](https://nodered.org/docs/getting-started/installation).
+You can see the instructions for installing Node-RED [here](https://nodered.org/docs/getting-started/installation).

 ## Installation